 How to Litigate a Lawsuit

-(By William Markham, 2006)
+(By William Markham, © 2006)

 “What is the best way to win a lawsuit?”
 The question, I suppose, has as many answers as there are lawyers.
 The wiser litigators, humbled by experience and the wiser for it, will rightly tell you that there is no one successful approach to litigating a case, and that each litigator must cultivate his own style and methods, making the most of his natural strengths and the best of his besetting weaknesses.

-In addition to this strategy, the good litigator will have an excellent understanding of civil procedures and the law of evidence, which he will use to gather the evidence he needs to prove that his own characterization of the case is the best explanation, the most plausible explanation, the most likely truth.
+In addition to this strategy, the good litigator must have an excellent understanding of civil procedures and the law of evidence, which he will use to gather the evidence he needs to prove that his own characterization of the case is the best explanation, the most plausible explanation, the most likely truth.
 He will thus gather evidence, organize it, and present it adroitly, while using procedures and evidence to discredit or exclude his adversary’s evidence.
-In addition a good litigator must be thick-skinned, extremely hard-working, well-organized and supported by a capable staff.
+In addition a good litigator must be thick-skinned, extremely hard-working, well-organized, and supported by a capable staff.
 Lastly, he must have a sense of justice and never give the appearance of arguing in favor of an oppressive or unfair position.
 Do all these things well, and you will have become a masterful litigator.

 Below I explain the approach that has worked best for my team and me.